May 31, 2021

 The first covenant made with Moses and Israel at Sinai was but a shadow of this new and greater covenant made by Christ with all humankind in that upper room (see Hebrews 10:1).

-The Passover that Jesus celebrates with His 12 apostles "actualizes," makes real, what could only be symbolized by Moses' sacrifice at the altar with 12 pillars.
-What Jesus does today is establish His Church as the new Israel, and His Eucharist as the new worship of the living God.
+The Passover that Jesus celebrates with His Twelve Apostles “actualizes,” makes real what could only be symbolized by Moses’ sacrifice at the altar with twelve pillars.
+What Jesus does today is establish His Church as the new Israel and His Eucharist as the new worship of the living God.

 God does not want dead works or animal sacrifices.
 He wants our own flesh and blood, our own lives, consecrated to Him, offered as a living sacrifice.
 This is the sacrifice of praise and thanksgiving that we sing of in today’s Psalm.
 This is the Eucharist.